Lectionary this week: Jesus visits the temple

 On my twelfth birthday, I received my first legitimate rock record.
 It was “Centerfold” by the J. Geils Band — a titillating tune describing the singer’s discovery that his high school crush had become the playmate of the month.

-They may have been suspicious, but my parents had no idea what the song was really about when I put it on my birthday wish list.
+My parents had no idea what the song was about when I put it on my birthday wish list.
 And that was the point.
 The song was juvenile and misogynistic.
 But at the time, I didn’t care.
 I was making a statement.
 I was a rebel.
 Hear me roar.

 In Luke 2:41-52, the twelve-year-old Jesus is also making a statement, albeit a far more important one than the misguided statement I made when I was his age.